magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 **To-Do-/Wish- List**

 - Fieldtype for implementing a fixed record (Visible or Hidden in Backend)
-- Correct RTE Height
+- Different Data-Sources for a Datatype/or Field (Webservice, XML, External Database)
 - Fluid Field as UserFunc for displayCond compatibility
 - (Filter with direct record selection)
 - Ajax Autocomplete functionality
 - Field for merging different record values (e.g. search)
 - Change Record DataHandler to use RecordFactory
 - Provide Delete link for records in ToolbarItem
-- Workspaces support
+- Full Workspaces support
+- Record Validation as separate validation class